Cottonwood Point, Missouri

-Cottonwood Point is a census-designated place in Pemiscot County, in the U.S. state of Missouri.
+Cottonwood Point is an unincorporated community in Pemiscot County, in the U.S. state of Missouri.
+The community is on the west bank of the Mississippi River with Heloise, Tennessee lying one mile across the river to the southeast.

 History

 A post office called Cottonwood Point was established in 1853, and remained in operation until 1912.
 The community was named for a grove of cottonwood trees near the original town site.

 It is also the home of the Historic Taylor Cemetery and the Taylor Cemetery Restoration Project started in 2017.